kieranknowles1/WebIntegrationAssignment/tasks.md

 may be zero.

-- [ ] The application must be deployed on the nuwebspace webserver.
+- [ ] The application must be deployed on the nuwebspace web server.
 - [ ] The application must be implemented using React.
 It must be a ‘front-end’ application and not use server-side React components.
 You can use any appropriate build tools and third-party components you wish.
 You should use JavaScript (not TypeScript).